matthew16550/nikola-plugins/v8/plantuml/README.md

 # Known Issues

 - It's slow!
-Every PlantUML rendering uses a new Java process, on my laptop it takes 3-4 seconds per file.
+Every PlantUML rendering uses a new Java process, on my laptop it takes 4-8 seconds per file.
   I have some ideas to speed this up, and they may be available in future plugin versions.

 - Changes to files included via `!include ...` will NOT trigger a rebuild.
-  Instead, you can include them via `PLANTUML_FILES` and those will trigger a rebuild.
+  Instead, you could include them via `PLANTUML_ARGS` and those will trigger a rebuild.

 - `nikola auto` does not watch dirs in `PLANTUML_FILES` or files included via `PLANTUML_ARGS` / `!include`.
   As a workaround you could put PlantUML files under any dir listed in `POSTS` or `PAGES` because those dirs